As threats to online privacy and security continue to rise worldwide, selecting the best VPN has never been more difficult.

 - Repeat steps 2-5 of our original internet connection speed test above in a private or incognito web browser.

-- Compare the best downstream and upstream speeds from the previous stage to the best speeds from the original internet connection speed tests conducted without a VPN.
+- Compare the best downstream and upstream speeds from the previous stage to the best from the actual internet connection speed tests conducted without a VPN.
 The fastest VPN server is the one that provides downstream and upstream speeds that are the closest to the best speeds obtained before while evaluating speed without connecting to the VPN.

 The Fastest VPN Download Speeds